Seattle fourth graders get their Every Kid Outdoors passes. Credit: Auriza Ugalino

 You can start with the big three national parks in Washington State: Mount Rainier National Park, Olympic National Park and North Cascades National Park.
 And if you’re considering a big multi-day trip to iconic parks such as Yellowstone, Yosemite, Glacier or the Grand Canyon, get started now.

 Read on for a list of lesser-known adventures to do locally with your family and your pass, organized by season.

 - The Naches Peak Loop trail: Just outside of Mount Rainier National Park, this 3-mile loop on national forest land has stunning views the whole way.
 (Do the loop clockwise for the best views.)

-- Staircase: The stunning, under-the-radar Staircase area of Olympic National Park is relatively close (1.5-hour drive from Tacoma, two hours from Seattle), and is chock-full of flat, beautiful hikes.
+- Staircase: The stunning, under-the-radar Staircase area of Olympic National Park is relatively close (a 1.5-hour drive from Tacoma, two hours from Seattle), and is chock-full of flat, beautiful hikes.
 Try the Staircase Rapids Trail.

 - Hurricane Ridge: You might not see the views if Hurricane Ridge lives up to its name, but you’ll get bragging rights that you went skiing (or tubing) in Olympic National Park, one of the nation’s few national park ski areas.

 - Paradise: As soon as there’s enough snow, the Paradise area of Mount Rainier National Park opens a sledding and snow-play area.
 It’s open weekends and holidays, depending on snow conditions and the weather, of course.